Shamrock: Symbol of Ireland

 The shamrock has been registered as a trademark by the Government of Ireland.
 In the early 1980s, Ireland defended its right to use the shamrock as its national symbol in a German trademark case, which included high-level representation from Taoiseach Charles Haughey.
 Having originally lost, Ireland won on appeal to the German Supreme Court in 1985.

-It has become a tradition for the Irish Taoiseach to present a bowl of shamrocks in a special Waterford Crystal bowl featuring a shamrock design to the President of the United States in the White House every St. Patrick's Day.
+Since 1969, a bowl of shamrocks in a special Waterford Crystal bowl featuring a shamrock design is flown from Ireland to Washington, D.C., and presented to the President of the United States every St. Patrick's Day.

 Shamrock is also used in emblems of UK organisations with an association with Ireland, such as the Irish Guards.
 Soldiers of the Royal Irish Regiment of the British Army use the shamrock as their emblem, and wear a sprig of shamrock on Saint Patrick's Day.
 Shamrock are exported to wherever the regiment is stationed throughout the world.
 Queen Victoria decreed over a hundred years ago that soldiers from Ireland should wear a sprig of shamrock in recognition of fellow Irish soldiers who had fought bravely in the Boer War, a tradition continued by British army soldiers from both the north and the south of Ireland following partition in 1921.
 The coat of arms on the flag of the Royal Ulster Constabulary George Cross Foundation was cradled in a wreath of shamrock.

 The shamrock also appears in the emblems of a wide range of voluntary and non-state organisations in Ireland, such as the Irish Farmers Association, the Boy Scouts of Ireland association, Scouting Ireland Irish Girl Guides, and the Irish Kidney Donors Association.
 In addition many sporting organisations representing Ireland use the shamrock in their logos and emblems.
 Examples include the Irish Football Association (Northern Ireland), Irish Rugby Football Union, Swim Ireland, Cricket Ireland, and the Olympic Council of Ireland.
-A sprig of shamrock represents the Lough Derg Yacht Club Tipperary, (est. 1836).
+A sprig of shamrock represents the Lough Derg Yacht Club Tipperary, (est. 1835).
 The shamrock is the official emblem of Irish football club Shamrock Rovers.

-Use overseas
+Use outside Ireland

-Shamrock commonly appears as part of the emblem of many organisations in countries overseas with communities of Irish descent.
+Shamrock commonly appear as part of the emblem of many organisations in countries overseas with communities of Irish descent.
 Outside Ireland, various organisations, businesses and places also use the symbol to advertise a connection with the island.
 These uses include: